Branson Golf Itinerary: Weekend

 Day 1: Arrival

 On your arrival day in Branson, enjoy a relaxing evening of dinner and entertainment.
 Head to Branson Landing for a variety of restaurants that suit every palate.
-Catch some live music at Waxy’s Irish Pub or the Paddlewheel, or head to Andy B’s Bowl Social for great food, drinks and all kinds of fun!
+Catch some live music at Waxy’s Irish Pub or head to Andy B’s Bowl Social for great food, drinks, and all kinds of fun!

 Day 2: Big Cedar Golf